PriyaC20/YogaPosture-Monitoring-Correction/README.md

 pip install pymongo
 ```

 To test only the backend code with image from webcam, run tester1.py.
 It will capture an image from the webcam of the computer/laptop and compare it to the Virabhdrasana pose.
+The captured image will be stored in cam_image.jpg.
+So change the path of the image as cam_image.jpg in the file called runmain.py
 ```
 python tester1.py
 ```

-To test the backend code with pre-existing image, run tester2.py and change the path of input image to the desired image.
+To test the backend code with pre-existing image, run tester2.py and change the path of input image to the desired image in the file called runmain.py
 ```
 python tester2.py
 ```